Twenty-five years shaping

 Matters include

-• Technology contracts: construction and disputes
+• Technology contracts, construction and disputes

 • Data licensing, sharing, and API arrangements